-[00:43:06.7] Jeffrey Rosen: Thanks so much for that.
-Gillian, your thoughts on the Trump v.
-U.S. decision, which you've criticized both from an originalist perspective and from a pragmatic perspective?
+[00:43:00.6] Jeffrey Rosen: Thanks so much for that.
+Gillian, your thoughts on the $Trump \ v$ .
+U.S. decision, which you've criticized, both from an originalist perspective and from a pragmatic perspective.

-[00:43:19.9] Gillian Metzger: I mean, I would agree with Sai on the lack of originalist foundation.
-I also don't think the court makes any effort to provide any kind of originalist foundation.
-They make two arguments for immunity.
+[00:43:13.8] Gillian Metzger: I mean, I would agree with Sai on the lack of originalist foundation.
+I also don't think the court makes any effort to provide any kind of originalist foundation is they make two arguments for immunity.
 One sounds in the idea that you can't impose a criminal penalty for the president exercising core and exclusive powers.
-But in identifying those core and exclusive powers, there's nothing particularly originalist about the court's analysis.
-And in fact, quite remarkable, some of the things they put in there, including the idea that suggesting for the reasoning that Congress couldn't regulate prosecution investigations, which would be, I think, a pretty extraordinary position.
-You know, I think that it reflects, again, my sense that this court is pretty sympathetic to presidential power.
-And the other interesting feature of the Trump versus United States, you do get a sense that they are worried about how partisanship may lead to different factions going after each other.
+But in identifying those core and exclusive powers, there's nothing particularly originalist about the Court's analysis and in fact quite remarkable some of the things they put in there, including the idea that suggesting for the reasoning that Congress couldn't regulate prosecution investigations, which would be, I think, a pretty extraordinary position.

+[00:43:54.4] Gillian Metzger: I think that it reflects, again, my sense of this Court is pretty sympathetic to presidential power.
+The other interesting feature of the Trump versus United States is you do get a sense that they are worried about how partisanship may lead to different factions going after each other.
 There's a line in there about how not letting the executive branch cannibalize itself.
 And that really strikes me as sort of motivating the analysis far more than an originalist understanding.
-But unfortunately, the sloppiness of the reasoning and its potentially broad expanse actually dramatically increases, I think, some of the dangers about abusive executive power.
+But unfortunately, the sloppiness of the reasoning and its potentially broad expanse actually dramatically increases, I think, some of the dangers about abuse of executive power.

-[00:44:46.6] Jeffrey Rosen: Thanks so much for that.
-Sai, you have identified the different dimensions to the discussion of presidential power, which we've been talking about.
+[00:44:40.4] Jeffrey Rosen: Thanks so much for that.
+Sai, you have identified the different dimensions to the discussion of presidential power which we've been talking about.
 Unitary executive theory, delegation, the Chevron and the major questions doctrine.
-You've said most conservatives are pro-unitary executive, anti-delegation, anti-Chevron, and pro-major questions doctrine.
-Progressives are anti-unitary executive theory, pro-delegation, pro-Chevron, and antimajor questions doctrine.
-Even to state it, it's so technical, it's hard for me and our audience to get our heads around.
+You've said most conservatives are pro unitary executive, anti-delegation, anti-Chevron and pro major questions doctrine.
+Progressions of anti-unitary-executive theory, pro-delegation, pro-Chevron and anti major questions doctrine.
+Even to state it, it's so technical it'll be hard for me and our audience to get our heads around.
 But unpack this.
-Are both sides being opportunistic to reach preferred results?
-Or does this have to do with competing and principal differences in their conception of executive power?
+Are both sides being opportunistic to reach preferred results, or does this have to do with competing and principled differences in their conception of executive power?